Minimalist Beauty: Simple, Ethical Skin Care & Makeup

-We are constantly being bombarded with products that we “need” in order to lift, tighten, smooth, moisturize, hydrate.
+We are constantly being bombarded with ads for products we “need” in order to lift, tighten, smooth, moisturize, hydrate.
 We are told we need to look younger, fitter, more well rested.
-We need to pluck and paint and brush and wax and … I am exhausted thinking about all the steps it takes for us to look good in the beauty industry’s eyes.
+We need to pluck and paint and brush and wax and … I am exhausted thinking about all the steps the beauty industry tells us we need to look good.

-A study shows that the average woman’s beauty routine takes 40 minutes and has 27 steps.
-Seriously, 27 STEPS!!!
-In 2006, it was only 17 minutes.
-Who has time for this?
-Who has the money for this?
+In 2016, the average woman’s beauty routine took 40 minutes and has 27 steps.
+Seriously, 27 STEPS!!! (up 10 from 2006).
+Absurd (and a perfect example of how effective marketing is) Who has time for this?
+Or money?
 And do they have kids?
 Because there is no way mine are going to let me take 40 minutes to make myself look good (I barely get 4 in the shower!).

 Side note: When I started writing this, I considered putting it under “time management” because of the above stat.
 I mean, if minimizing our beauty routine can give us a few extra minutes in the day, I suppose it is time management, right?